north3221/AAGateWayWiFi/README.md

 If still fails after that then no idea, sorry.
 If you can debug it yourself great, raise a pr

 NB I an NOT a developer, just a hobbyist who likes to play and would like AA wireless in his car :-)
 I only have a couple of combinations to try and test this on.
-Happy to look at issues but be patient I may never get to em, my focus is it working for me, just sharing to try and help others.connect
+Happy to look at issues but be patient I may never get to em, my focus is it working for me, just sharing to try and help others.
 Please don't start complaining if its not working or I am not responsive to questions or issues